NgModules help organize an application into cohesive blocks of functionality.

 @NgModule metadata play an important role in guiding the compilation process.

-The code we write is not immediately executable.
+The code you write isn't immediately executable.
 Consider components.
 Components have templates that contain custom elements, attribute directives, Angular binding declarations, and some peculiar syntax that clearly isn't native HTML.

 of the component that incorporates everything described in its

-the HTML, the binding instructions, the attached styles ... everything.
+the HTML, the binding instructions, the attached styles.

 how to link this module with other modules.